Toggle light / dark theme

 Associate professor Kaushik Chowdhury worked with a team of researchers from the Draper Laboratory in Cambridge, Massachusetts, and the Federal University of Paraná in Brazil to develop a safe, hacker-proof method to transmit sensitive data.

 “The truth is, no matter what I do when it comes to wireless devices, I’m radiating the signal through the air,” Chowdhury says.
 “There is the danger that the signal can be jammed, or analyzed by someone else.
-Our method secures this sensitive information so it can’t be leaked.”
+Our method secures this so it can’t be leaked.”